CFZM: Move to 740 AM

+Sale to Moses Znaimer

-On September 18, 2007, Prime Time Radio announced a deal to sell the station to Moses Znaimer, under whom it would become a sister station to Toronto's classical music station, CFMZ.
-The deal was approved by the CRTC on March 31, 2008.
-Znaimer also moved the station's studios and city of licence to Toronto, and changed the station's call sign to CFZM on July 22, 2008.
+On 18 September 2007, Prime Time Radio announced a deal to sell the station to Moses Znaimer.
+AM 740 would become a sister station to Toronto's classical music station, CFMZ.
+The deal was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) on 31 March 2008.
+Znaimer moved the station's studios and city of licence to Toronto, and changed the station's call sign to CFZM on 22 July 2008.
+The station began a format of Adult Standards and Oldies, although over time, the number of standards played on the station was reduced.

-A complete list of programs with descriptions can be found on the shows page of the website.

 The station was originally owned by Znaimer's privately held MZ Media Inc. As part of a reorganization of Znaimer's media assets, the station was transferred to the publicly traded ZoomerMedia in 2010.

+FM rebroadcaster

-In 2012, Zoomer Media was one of 27 applicants for an FM station at 88.1 MHz, for the purpose of simulcasting CFZM in the city of Toronto itself.
+In 2012, Zoomer Media was one of 27 applicants for an FM station at 88.1 MHz, for the purpose of simulcasting CFZM in the city of Toronto, where the AM signal is often difficult to hear.
 The bid was unsuccessful and the CRTC awarded the frequency to CIND-FM.

-On April 27, 2015, MZ Media received CRTC approval to operate a nested FM transmitter in downtown Toronto to rebroadcast CFZM at 96.7 MHz with an average effective radiated power (ERP) of 22.4 watts (maximum ERP of 82 watts with an effective height of antenna above average terrain of 280.1 metres), with transmitting facilities located atop First Canadian Place.
-The repeater (CFZM-1-FM) would enable CFZM to overcome the deficiencies of the AM signal in the downtown core—the same problems that led CBL to leave the AM band 15 years earlier.
-The repeater, however, will be a first-adjacent signal to CKHC-FM 96.9, a college radio station at Humber College that serves an area in the northwestern part of the city, and will also face co-channel interference with CHYM in Kitchener and CJWV in Peterborough.
-The repeater would sign on that July.
+On 27 April 2015, MZ Media received CRTC approval to operate a nested FM transmitter in downtown Toronto to rebroadcast CFZM at 96.7 MHz with an average effective radiated power (ERP) of 22.4 watts (maximum 82 watts) with a height above average terrain (HAAT) of 280.1 m.
+The transmitter is atop First Canadian Place.
+The repeater, CFZM-1-FM, enables CFZM 740 to overcome the deficiencies of the AM signal in the downtown core.
+That was the same problems that led CBL to leave the AM band 15 years earlier.
+The repeater, however, is a first-adjacent signal to CKHC-FM 96.9, a college radio station at Humber College that serves an area in the northwestern part of the city.
+CFZM-1-FM also faces co-channel interference with CHYM in Kitchener and CJWV in Peterborough.
+The repeater went on the air that July.